 .

 Iberia Business Class Cabin and Seat

-Our A330 aircraft had 36 business class seats in a staggered 1-2-1 configuration.
-For solo travelers, we recommend 2A/2L, 4A/4L, and 6A/6L, since these seats are closest to the window and have the greatest privacy from the aisle.
-If you're a couple wanting to sit together, we recommend 3E/3G or 5E/5G, as these seats are close together with the arm rest giving both of you a buffer from the aisle, and avoid the first and last rows that are near the galleys.
+On the A330, the business class seats are in a staggered 1-2-1 configuration.
+For solo travelers (or even if you're a couple on a night flight who prioritize privacy and don't need to sit side by side), we recommend 2A/2L, 4A/4L, and 6A/6L, since these seats are closest to the window and have the greatest privacy from the aisle.
+If you're a couple wanting to sit together, we recommend 3E/3G or 5E/5G, as these seats are close together with the arm rest giving both of you a buffer from the aisle.
+Aim to avoid the first and last rows that are near the galleys and/or lavatories, since these are subject to more light and noise.

+.